 research centers on data-analytic and algorithmic challenges in two disciplines:

-the science of computer networking (e.g., transport protocols, network architecture)
+and the science of computer networking (e.g., transport protocols, network architecture).

 Cogo Labs technology incubator (founded in 2005),

 I help research and design our own technology platform: we provide proprietary

 methods for algorithmic marketing, and data analytics that help power our incubated

 portfolio companies from inception to profitability and beyond.

 Cogo Labs was recently honored with the Greater Boston Chamber of Commerce Small Business of the Year

 I'm a Computer Science Professor and a Data Science Fellow at BU.

 I'm a member of the Networks Research group

 and the DBLab at BU, both of which hold open weekly talk series.
 Please join us!